Going Coastal in Oregon

-Day 1 – Monday 13th - Arrival in Eugene
+Day 1 –- Monday, September 18 - Arrival in Eugene

 We’ll continue cycling north through vineyards and orchards as we enjoy the views from the rolling hills.
 After arriving in McMinnville, you’ll enjoy walking through the popular downtown area filled with wine tasting shops, bakeries, eclectic stores, and many restaurant choices.

-You’ll enjoy spending the day on “Oregon’s Favorite Main Street” among historic architecture and charming tree-lined streets.
-Peruse restaurants, wineries, breweries and eclectic shopping for gifts, art, antiques, and more.
-Another option is to visit the world famous Evergreen Aviation and Space Museum, home of the original Spruce Goose and over a hundred other famous planes and space exhibits.
+You’ll enjoy spending the day on “Oregon’s Favorite Main Street” along historic architecture and charming tree-lined streets.
+Peruse restaurants, wineries, breweries and eclectic shopping for gifts, art, clothing, and more.
+If you’re an aviation buff, you can also visit the world famous Evergreen Aviation and Space Museum, home of the original Spruce Goose and over a hundred other famous planes and space exhibits.

 This a special day for those who love forests as you’ll wind your way through the Nestucca River National Back Country Byway crossing the Oregon Coast Range.
 After you crest the 9 mile-long climb (average 6% with short sections of 9%), the Byway runs downstream adjacent to the gurgling Nestucca River for 20 wonderful miles.